cseanburns/journal-issues/manuscript.md

 information architecture, and curation rather than simple article bundling based on a first-in, first-out table of contents print based model.
-Even for journals that still need to print hard copy, it is still possible for them to give primacy to a digital workflow rather than a print workflow.
+Even for journals that need to print hard copy, it is still possible for them to give primacy to a digital workflow rather than a print workflow.
 More pointedly,
-their websites could still function as digital libraries, as described above, even if they continue to print journal issues in the traditional way.
+their websites could function as digital libraries, as described above, even if they continue to print journal issues in the traditional way.